Laura: First question; what is your name?

 Laura: Oh, well that's good.
 At least you got pay.

 Father: 30 days off with pay, because they didn't want to have to fire him.
+And it came off my record in 30 days.

-Laura: Okay.
-So when like, what year was that?
+Laura: What year was that?

 Father: That’s probably back in the 80s.